-This guide is for developers of applications that access data in Sybase IQ databases.
+Audience This guide is for developers of applications that access data in Sybase [®] IQ databases.
 Familiarity with relational database systems and introductory user-level experience with Sybase IQ is assumed.
 Use this guide with other manuals in the documentation set.

-Related Sybase IQ documents

-The Sybase IQ 15.1 documentation set includes:

-- Release Bulletin provides information about last-minute changes to the product and documentation. - Installation and Configuration Guide provides platform-specific instructions on installing, migrating to a new version, and configuring Sybase IQ for a particular platform. - Advanced Security in Sybase IQ covers the use of user encrypted columns within the Sybase IQ data repository.
-You need a separate license to install this product option. - Error Messages lists Sybase IQ error messages referenced by Sybase error code, SQLCode, and SQLState, and SQL preprocessor errors and warnings. - IMSL Numerical Library Users Guide: Volume 2 of 2 C Stat Library contains a concise description of the IMSL C Stat Library time series C functions.
-This book is only available to RAP - The Trading EditionTM Enterprise users. - Introduction to Sybase IQ includes hands-on exercises for those unfamiliar with Sybase IQ or with the Sybase CentralTM database management tool. - Large Objects Management in Sybase IQ explains storage and retrieval of binary large objects (BLOBs) and character large objects (CLOBs) within the Sybase IQ data repository.
-You need a separate license to install this product option.
+Related Sybase IQ The Sybase IQ 15.2 documentation set includes: documents • Release Bulletin for your platform - contains last-minute information that was too late to be included in the books.
+A more recent version of the release bulletin may be available.
+To check for critical product or document information that was added after the release of the product CD, use the Sybase Product Manuals Web site. • Installation and Configuration Guide for your platform - describes installation, upgrading, and some configuration procedures for Sybase IQ. • New Features Summary Sybase IQ 15.2 - summarizes new features and behavior changes for the current version. • Advanced Security in Sybase IQ - covers the use of user-encrypted columns within the Sybase IQ data repository.
+You need a separate license to install this product option. • Error Messages lists Sybase IQ - error messages referenced by Sybase error code, SQLCode, and SQLState, and SQL preprocessor errors and warnings.
+IMSL Numerical Library User's Guide: Volume 2 of 2 C Stat Library contains a concise description of the IMSL C Stat Library time series C functions.
+This book is available only to RAP - The Trading EditionTM Enterprise users. • Introduction to Sybase IQ - includes exercises for those unfamiliar with Sybase IQ or with the Sybase Central TM database management tool. • Performance and Tuning Guide - describes query optimization, design, and tuning issues for very large databases.

-- New Features in Sybase IQ 15.0 documents new features and behavior changes for version 15.0. - New Features Summary Sybase IQ 15.1 summarizes new features and behavior changes for the current version. - Performance and Tuning Guide describes query optimization, design, and tuning issues for very large databases. - Quick Start lists steps to build and query the demo database provided with Sybase IQ for validating the Sybase IQ software installation.
-Includes information on converting the demo database to multiplex. - Reference Manual Includes two reference guides to Sybase IQ: - Reference: Building Blocks, Tables, and Procedures describes SQL, stored procedures, data types, and system tables that Sybase IQ supports. - Reference: Statements and Options describes the SQL statements and options that Sybase IQ supports. - System Administration Guide Includes two volumes: - System Administration Guide: Volume 1 describes startup, connections, database creation, population and indexing, versioning, collations, system backup and recovery, troubleshooting, and database repair. - System Administration Guide: Volume 2 describes writing and running procedures and batches, programming with OLAP, accessing remote data, setting up IQ as an Open Server, scheduling and event handling, programming with XML, and debugging. - User-Defined Functions Guide provides information about the user-defined functions, their parameters, and possible usage scenarios. - Using Sybase IQ Multiplex tells how to use multiplex capability, designed to manage large query loads across multiple nodes. - Utility Guide provides Sybase IQ utility program reference material, such as available syntax, parameters, and options.
+- Quick Start discusses how to build and query the demo database provided with Sybase IQ for validating the Sybase IQ software installation.
+Includes information on converting the demo database to multiplex. - Reference Manual reference guides to Sybase IQ: - Reference: Building Blocks, Tables, and Procedures describes SQL, stored procedures, data types, and system tables that Sybase IQ supports. - Reference: Statements and Options describes the SQL statements and options that Sybase IQ supports. - System Administration Guide includes: - System Administration Guide: Volume 1 describes start-up, connections, database creation, population and indexing, versioning, collations, system backup and recovery, troubleshooting, and database repair. - System Administration Guide: Volume 2 describes how to write and run procedures and batches, program with OLAP, access remote data, and set up IQ as an Open Server.
+This book also discusses scheduling and event handling, XML programming, and debugging. - Time Series Guide describes SQL functions used for time series forecasting and analysis.
+You need RAP - The Trading EditionTM Enterprise to use this product option. - Unstructured Data Analytics in Sybase IQ explains how to store and retrieve unstructured data in Sybase IQ databases.
+You need a separate license to install this product option. - User-Defined Functions Guide provides information about user-defined functions, their parameters, and possible usage scenarios. - Using Sybase IQ Multiplex tells how to use multiplex capability, which manages large query loads across multiple nodes. - Utility Guide provides Sybase IQ utility program reference material, such as available syntax, parameters, and options.